Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 - Be consistent.
 Reinforce the "No biting" rule at all times.

 - Use positive reinforcement.
 Rather than reward negative actions with attention, make it a point to praise your child when he or she behaves well.
-This may help prevent your child from biting in the first place.
+You can use statements such as, "I like how you used your words" or "I like how you're playing gently" to reinforce positive alternatives to biting.

 - Plan ahead.
 Toddlers might be more comfortable and not feel the urge to bite if they know what to expect in new or high-energy situations.
 If biting happens at childcare, tell your child what to expect before you go.
 If a larger, more chaotic environment seems overwhelming, you might consider putting your child in a smaller setting.